immanuelmathari/immanuelmathari/README.md

 Welcome to my GitHub page.

 <h3 align="center">Hello, I am a graduate from Jomo Kenyatta University of Agriculture and Technology.
-I studies Information Technology with a major in Software Engineerng, Computer Programming and Networking.
+I studied Information Technology with a major in Software Engineerng, Computer Programming and Networking.
 I am passionate about programming and problem-solving.
 I have diverse skills in various programming languages and web technologies.
 My foundation includes proficiency in Data Structures, PHP-Laravel, JavaScript- ReactJs, Server-side NodeJs, ExpressJs, NodeJs, Angular, Python-Django, Database Technologies such as MySQL, PostgreSQL, nosql technologies such as MongoDB.
 I have hands-on experience building dynamic and interactive web applications, utilizing the power of UI/UX design, Material Design, DRY principles.</h3>

 ## Languages and Tools